GfSE/SpecIF/tutorials/03_Requirement-with-Properties.md

 Next, we would like to discuss how to add specific information to a resource or statement using properties.
 A requirement with name and description will serve as an example.

-Again, let's start with new elements of a SpecIF data-set.
+Again, let's start with the new elements of a SpecIF data-set.

 ```json
 {